iralaPraveen/CRYPTO-TRACKER/README.md

 ### ✅ Prerequisites

-Ensure you have the following installed on your machine:

-- Node.js & npm
+- Node.js and npm installed
 - Git (optional, for cloning)

 ### 📥 Clone the Repository